Underdogsv/AppiumTestFramework/README.md

 # AppiumTestFramework
 This has been developed for mobile testing and can be expanded according to needs and testing purposes

+## Before you start the following configurations should be completed:
+- Download Java
+- Install Android Studio and set Android SDK path
+- Download Node
+- Set Java,Android SDK and Node) Home path on Windows/Mac variables.
+- Configure Emulator in Android Studio
+- Install and start Appium server

 Technologies/Tools used in building the framework
 =================================================
 - IntelliJ - IDE